di-ninja/di-ninja/readme.md

 #### 5.3 dependencies
 Dependencies is intendeed to allow you to "inject" require's context directories as preload dependencies.
-It work using the webpack "require.context" feature, but a node polyfill called "container.context" is provided with di-ninja allowing you to build isomorphic architecture.
+It work using the webpack `require.context` feature, but a node polyfill called `container.context` is provided with di-ninja allowing you to build isomorphic architecture.
 see also [polyfillRequireContext](#519-polyfillrequirecontext)

 NodeJS example